A dive into split-screen co-ops with a shared world

 These are the relevant parts of the res://character/player_2d.gd script:

-@export var controls: PlayerControls = null
+extendsCharacterBody2DextendsCharacterBody2D# ...# ...@exportvar controls: PlayerControls = null

-@export var controls: PlayerControls = null
+@exportvar controls: PlayerControls = null

-# Disable the player if we don't assign a `PlayerControls` resource to
+func_ready()->void:# Disable the player if we don't assign a `PlayerControls` resource to# the `controls` variable to prevent a crash.if controls == null:set_physics_process(false)func_physics_process(delta:float)->void:var horizontal_direction := Input.get_axis(

 controls.move_left, controls.move_right